 What kinds of apps can be built for CarPlay?

-Many developers might be licking their chops at the possibilities of what they can build into CarPlay, but before you get too excited, Apple restricts very tightly the types of apps that can be enabled for CarPlay to:
+Many iPhone app developers, in particular, might be licking their chops at the possibilities of what they can build into CarPlay, but before you get too excited, Apple restricts very tightly the types of apps that can be enabled for CarPlay to:

 Navigation (i.e. Waze)